DorotaSzota/Stars/README.md

 *<font color =  "lightblue">
 Sidenote: Things for Future Improvements*
 - *Constellation naming logic: the program has to iterate through the Greek alphabet letters anew everytime a new constellation is introduced.
-Perhaps a new table can be introduced in the DB with pairs.*
+Perhaps a new table can be introduced in the DB.*
 </font>

 ## Class: Star